 The nursery opens at 9:45 on Sunday mornings – and 15 minutes before services and classes/events with childcare provided.
 Please pick up your child(ren) promptly following programming or services, as childcare ends 15 minutes after services/events.

 Learn more about our childcare and preschool program.

-This year our whole church will be engaged in a national conversation with other UU congregations around monthly worship themes outlined in Soul Matters.
+We are welcoming back Soul Matters as our curriculum for the year.
+Our whole church will once again be engaged in a national conversation with other UU congregations around the monthly worship themes outlined in Soul Matters.
 Among hundreds of congregations across North America signed up for the program, other Colorado congregations committed include: Jefferson Unitarian, Namaqua UU Congregation, Columbine UU Church, High Plains Church, Boulder Valley UU Fellowship, UU Church of Boulder,Foothills Unitarian Church, and UU Church of Greeley.

 Learn more about our programming for elementary school-aged children.

 4th grade students will be using the Bibleodeon curriculum to learn about key stories and ideas in the Bible.
 This class will give students a basic understanding of the Bible and help them develop their critical thinking skills so that they are able to engage in conversation about the Bible, it’s stories, themes, and ideas.